Rinca Island: Everything You Need to Know to Plan Your Trip

 If you’re deciding between Rinca Island and Komodo Island to see the magical Komodo dragons, I highly recommend Rinca Island.

-Since Rinca Island is one of the many islands that make up Komodo National Park, you must pay several fees to enter.
-The entrance fee for Rinca Island includes:
+Since Rinca Island is one of the many smaller islands that make up Komodo National Park, you must pay several fees to enter at the national park office.
+The entrance fee for Loh Buaya on Rinca Island includes:

-Mike and I paid 610,000 rupiahs to the National Park Service of Indonesia to get onto Rinca Island.
+Mike and I paid 610,000 rupiahs to the national park office of Indonesia to get onto Rinca Island.
 This is approximately $43 USD or $21.50 each.
 Keep in mind, prices fluctuate if you visit on a weekend or holiday.

 Rinca Island Hike & Komodo Dragons